mongodb/docs-realm/source/includes/api-details/kotlin/sync/manage-sync-subscriptions-subscribe-to-query-description.rst

 by setting ``updateExisting`` to ``true``.

 This updates the subscription automatically, instead of requiring you to
-:ref:`manually update the subscription <sdks-update-subscriptions-with-new-query>` in the subscription set.
+:ref:`manually update the subscription <sdks-change-subscription-queries>` in the subscription set.